• COM4: Concrete & concrete

 Gonzalo Ruiz Spain ETSI Caminos, C. y P. — Universidad de Castilla-La Mancha

-Juan Navarro Gregori Spain Institute of Concrete Science and Technology (ICITECH), Universitat Politècnica de València
+Juan Navarro-Gregori Spain Institute of Concrete Science and Technology (ICITECH), Universitat Politècnica de València

-Yuri Karinski Israel Technion University
+Yuri Karinski Israel Technion - Israel Institute of Technology

 Nicola Buratti Italy University of Bologna